 Her lifetime of extraordinary achievement in academic, social, and business endeavors has earned her numerous awards and accolades.
 In 2008, she was inducted into the Rutgers University African American Alumni Alliance Hall of Fame.
 In 2009, she was invited to serve on the University’s Board of Trustees where she chaired the Committee on Buildings and Grounds.
 In April 2011, New Jersey Governor Chris Christie appointed Joyce to serve on the UMDNJ Advisory Committee to do a thorough analysis of the best way to deliver medical education in the State of New Jersey.
 She was the only woman and the only African American to serve on this influential committee.

 Joyce was also honored as the Garden State Woman of the Year by Garden State Woman Magazine and recognized twice by the New Jersey State Legislature for her work in community and economic development in targeted urban areas in the state.
 Her proudest accomplishment was being named to the Southern Poverty Law Center’s Wall of Tolerance for her ongoing fight against hatred and intolerance.

 Joyce is a past president of the Board of Trustees of the Newark Emergency Services for Families.
-She is a past president of The Association of Black Women Lawyers of New Jersey and is also the past president of the Montclair Alumnae Chapter of Delta Sigma Theta Sorority.
-In addition to serving as Parliamentarian, she chaired the National Trends & Services Committee for the Essex County Chapter of The Links, Inc. and is the immediate past president of The Zonta Club of Essex County.
-In June 2014, she was invited to serve on the National Economic Development Committee of the National Coalition of 100 Black Women, Inc.
+She is a past president of The Association of Black Women Lawyers of New Jersey and the Montclair Alumnae Chapter of Delta Sigma Theta Sorority.
+In addition to serving as Parliamentarian, she chaired the National Trends & Services Committee for the Essex County Chapter of The Links, Inc. In June 2014, she was invited to serve on the National Economic Development Committee of the National Coalition of 100 Black Women, Inc.